Edan Alexander, U.S. citizen taken hostage on Oct. 7, will be released, Hamas says

 She and his father, Adi Alexander, met with former President Joe Biden and President Trump late last year to push for a deal that would free all of the hostages still being held in Gaza.
 Mr. Trump said earlier this month that fewer than two dozen hostages were believed to be alive.
 Alexander was thought to be among them.

 As attempts to reach a permanent ceasefire deal between Israel and Hamas have drawn on, militants have periodically freed hostages in exchange for Palestinian prisoners held in Israel.
-Outside of a brief pause in fighting in November 2023, just over a month after the Oct.
-7 attack prompted Israel to declare war on Hamas and begin bombarding the Palestinian territory,
+About 100 hostages were returned to Israel during a brief pause in fighting in November 2023, just over a month after the Oct.
+7, 2023 attack prompted Israel to declare war on Hamas and begin bombarding Gaza.

+Some of the people freed in that first exchange said they had seen Alexander in captivity.
+His grandmother, Varda Ben Baruch, told the Associated Press at the time that hostages had said her grandson kept his cool and encouraged them that everyone would be released soon.

+Fewer than 50 living people have been released from Hamas captivity since the temporary ceasefire in November 2023.
+Militants released 30 of the people between January and March of this year, as part of another exchange agreement with Israel that took place in several stages.
+Although family members of those in ongoing captivity have repeatedly pleaded with American and Israeli leaders to solidify a deal prioritizing the hostages' safe return, Israel ended its ceasefire with Hamas in March and renewed its offensive in Gaza, where Palestinian officials said the death toll has risen to at least 52,000.

 This is a breaking news story.
 Check back for updates.